 Gilbert with OutCasting youth participant Alex in the studio — March 1, 2017

 Based on this OutCasting Overtime piece, Alex was invited to be one of nine speakers at the memorial rally for Gilbert in New York City on June 14.
 Here's a video of his speech.
 You can also watch the whole memorial rally in this video.

 April 1, 2017 — On this edition of OutCasting OffAir, OutCaster Lucy of our bureau at Michigan State University talks about queerbaiting, a tactic used in some TV shows to hint that certain characters may be LGBTQ, and thus baiting LGBTQ viewers, only to subsequently pull the rug out, putting those characters into opposite-gender relationships, tossing in LGBTQ jokes, or denying in interviews that they ever intended the characters to be anything but straight.
 This can be a problem for LGBTQ youth who need to see actual LGBTQ characters.

 March 1, 2017 — On this edition, OutCaster Lauren talks about the recent Women's Marches that took place shortly after the inauguration of President Trump.
 She talks about the history of protest from the women's suffrage movement through the civil rights era and on into the LGBTQ rights movement, and the importance of voting and being in contact with elected officials (click here for contact info).

 February 1, 2017 — On this tenth monthly edition of OutCasting OffAir, OutCasters Callie and Alex bring you the ABCs of being a straight ally to the LGBTQ community.

-January 3, 2017 — "Compulsory heterosexuality."
-Sarah, a youth participant in OutCasting's main studio in Westchester County, NY, talks about her early crushes on boys, how they never felt natural, and the role of "compulsory heterosexuality" in her life.
+January 1, 2017 — Sarah, a youth participant in OutCasting's main studio in Westchester County, NY, talks about her early crushes on boys, how they never felt natural, and the role of "compulsory heterosexuality" in her life.